-Scholarships, grants and loans have been established by many alumni and friends of the University to provide need-based and meritbased grants.
-The administration, faculty, staff and students of Ozarks extend their deepest appreciation to those alumni and friends who have made this institutional aid possible.
-Information about applying for and renewal of, financial aid programs is available in the Office of Administrative Services.
-Vera Pfeffer Loan The Vera Pfeffer Loan is an institutional loan that has been made possible to Ozarks' students through the generosity of Mrs. Vera Pfeffer.
+Scholarships, grants, and loans have been established by many alumni and friends of the University to provide need-based and meritbased grants.
+The administration, faculty, staff, and students of Ozarks extend their deepest appreciation to those alumni and friends who have made this institutional aid possible.
+Information about applying for and renewal of financial aid programs is available in the Office of Administrative Services.
+Vera Pfeffer Loan The Vera Pfeffer Loan is an institutional loan that has been made possible to Ozarks students through the generosity of Mrs. Vera Pfeffer.
 In the event the student is under the age of 18 years, a parent or guardian must co-sign for the loan.
 Students may receive up to \$3,000 per academic year.

-Ozarks TEACH Loan Students who plan to serve as a teacher in Arkansas may receive up to \$5,000 per academic year.
+Ozarks TEACH Loan is designed to provide qualified teachers for Arkansas by offering financial assistance to qualified students.
+Students who maintain full-time enrollment at University of the Ozarks and plan to serve as a teacher in Arkansas may receive up to \$5,000 per academic year of forgivable TEACH Loan.
 This requires a recommendation from an Education faculty member.
+Upon completion of each year of service and submission of documentation a year of the loan is forgiven.